groundedsage/VeganBN-website/README.md

 Developed to be hosted on Netlify using the JAM stack (Javascript, API's and Markup).
 You can learn more about the JAM stack here: https://jamstack.org/

+My intention of this project is to create a foundation.
+Making it possible to get off the ground quickly for the most basic of websites instead of defaulting to Wordpress or similar options.
+That still allows incremental changes to become a single page application without sacrificing productivity or performance.

 ## Design goals (no order)
 * is usable and looks clean on all devices from a _watch_ to a _tv_.
 * is accessible & usable in a delightful way by the blind, colour blind, contrast sensitive, people with poor literacy skills and poor motor skills